 As a teacher, my goal is to help students discover ways to thoughtfully engage in the world around them.
 This means that I need to design activities that encourage collaboration given that a communal spirit is necessary for democracy to thrive.
 I also seek to help students think through the controversies that are part of our daily lives.
 Active citizens cannot shy away from controversy–although they can do their part to mediate!
 I came to the study of communication through forensics–speech and debate–so I feel very strongly about building oral and written communication skills.

 I’ve also gathered a few sample syllabi from the courses that I often teach.
+These are holdovers from my time at George Mason University.

 Click here to see a sample syllabus from Comm335: Organizational Communication.